 Click HERE to see a sample lesson plan from a “Hook and Presentation” day.

-Day 2: Drilling
+Day 2: Reinforcement

 Now that the sense of the vocabulary or sentence structure has been conveyed on Day 1 of the sequence, it is time to develop the students’ ability to use the new elements to express themselves in a guided fashion.
 They are not yet ready to engage in first person sharing, but rather will be led to develop their linguistic reflexes today before beginning to apply their new knowledge to self-revealing statements on Day 3.

 On a “drilling day”, the keys are time on task, repetition, acceleration and accountability.
 To maximize time on task and the repetition of new skills, half of the class is immediately sent to their workstations.
 Their computer’s browser has the class home page as its default home page and thereby, once the browser is opened, the students immediately see their assignments for their time of independent study and are provided a link taking them directly to the ULAT activity.